 This record can be used to perform basic charge-back accounting, application profiling, problem determination, and capacity planning.
 A single record is created for each activity that is run within a J2EE container located inside a WebSphere Application Server transaction server.

-You can activate this record through the administrative console by setting server_SMF_container_activity_enabled=1 (or server_SMFcontainer_activity_enabled=true) .
+You can activate this record through the administrative console by setting server_SMF_container_activity_enabled=1.